 The high altarpiece is Saint Mary Magdalene listening to the preaching

 of Christ of Raffaello Vanni.
 On side altars there are two paintings

-by Antonio Bonfigli from 1729 depicting the Martyrdom of St Catherine
+by Antonio Bonfigli from 1729 depicting the Martyrdom of Saint Catherine

-of Alexandria and the Madonna with Child and Saints.
+of Alexandria and the Virgin and Child with Saints.

-Child by the Master of the Osservanza (Sano di Pietro?)
+Child and is by by the Master of the Osservanza (Sano

-The convent was founded in 1329 by Milla Pannocchieschi d'Elc a noblewoman who, when widowed, decided to build a
+The convent was founded in 1329 by Milla Pannocchieschi d'Elci a noblewoman who, when widowed, decided to build a

 convent dedicated to Santa Marta following the rule of St. Augustine.